Air China jet returns to Dulles after engine fire reported

-WASHINGTON — Officials say an Air China jet bound for Beijing has made an emergency return to Dulles International Airport after reporting an engine fire.
+WASHINGTON — Officials say an Air China jet bound for Beijing made an emergency return Tuesday to Dulles International Airport after reporting an engine fire.

 In a statement, the Federal Aviation Administration says that the Air China flight landed safely Tuesday in Washington after reporting an engine fire and that its pilot was in contact with air traffic control at all times.